What Is The Prognosis For Cerebral Palsy Sufferers?

-Research suggests that cerebral palsy results from incorrect cell development early in pregnancy.
+Research suggests that some instances of cerebral palsy results from incorrect cell development early in pregnancy.
 For example, a group of researchers has recently observed that more than one-third of children with cerebral palsy also have missing enamel on certain teeth.

 Scientists are also examining other events -such as bleeding in the brain, seizures, and breathing and circulation problems – that threaten the brain of a newborn baby.
 Some investigators are conducting studies to learn whether certain drugs can help prevent neonatal stroke, and other investigators are examining the causes of low birth-weight.